orionw/blog/ettin.md

   org: jhu-clsp
 ---

-# Seq vs Seq: the Ettin Suite of Paired Encoders and Decoders
+# Ettin Suite: SoTA Paired Encoders and Decoders

 ## TL;DR

 What would happen if you took the ModernBERT recipe and applied it to a decoder-only model?
-Turns out, a state-of-the-art decoder language model: beating Llama 3.2 1B and SmolLM 2 models!
+Turns out, a state-of-the-art decoder language model that beats Llama 3.2 1B and SmolLM2!

-We introduce an new open-data training recipe to reproduce the encoder-only model ModernBERT (and actually beat it!).
+We introduce a new open-data training recipe to reproduce the encoder-only ModernBERT model (and actually beat it!).
 We then apply the exact same recipe to decoder-only models.
-For the first time, we have two state-of-the-art models trained in the same setup but with two different training objectives: masked language modelling (MLM) and causal language modeling (CLM).
+For the first time, we have two state-of-the-art models trained in the same setup but with two different training objectives: masked language modeling (MLM), and causal language modeling (CLM).

 This blog post introduces [Ettin](https://huggingface.co/collections/jhu-clsp/encoders-vs-decoders-the-ettin-suite-686303e16142257eed8e6aeb), the first suite of SoTA **paired encoder-only and decoder-only models** (17M-1B params) trained with identical data (2T tokens), architecture, and training recipes.
 Ettin enables true apples-to-apples comparisons between architectures and delivers **state-of-the-art performance for open-data models** in both categories.
 We then further explore whether it is possible to get a competitive encoder starting from the decoder and vice-versa.